 Sopho Bagauri is the TCT’s Outreach Coordinator.
 Her interest in the Caucasus Mountains has led her to work as a teacher, photographer, and volunteer in remote villages of Khevsureti and Svaneti, where she also collects local folk tales and legends.
 She has a BA in Psychology and experience working with underprivileged children through IREX, World Vision, United Nations, U.S. Peace Corps and Ilia State University projects in Georgia.
 She’s been hiking and rock climbing in Georgia and the U.S. for over 10 years.

-Trailblazer & President of the TCT Armenia NGO
+Project Manager & Vice-President of TCT Armenia

 Austin Cowley is the volunteer coordinator for the TCTA.
 Austin has a Master’s in Geography at the University of Colorado.
 He was a Peace Corps Volunteer in Georgia from 2005-2007 and has lived here for over five years.
 When he’s not in Georgia, Austin lives in Berlin, Germany where he is working on his first novel.